Corruption of Haustfyr Chapter 2: Madam's Homestead

 “Stay sharp,” Roe mutters.
 “Something’s alive here.”

-You move carefully through what might have been a great hall.
+We moved carefully through what might have been a great hall.
 The light pulses stronger near the center, flickering across cracked stone tiles.
-There, among toppled pillars, stands a massive figure, half buried in rubble.
+There, among toppled pillars, stood a massive figure, half buried in rubble.
 An Aradite golem.
 Its surface is scarred with old runes and Daenan script, once ceremonial, now fractured.
 The amber crystals within it flicker weakly, unstable, like a dying ember.

 Wint steps closer, his hand resting on the haft of his greataxe.
 “Looks dead enough.”

-“It’s not,” you whisper.
-The pull in your chest tightens.
-Then the amber glow surges, running through its body like veins waking after centuries of sleep.
+“It’s not,” I whispered.
+The pull in my chest tightens.
+Then the amber glow surges, running through the golem's body like veins waking after centuries of sleep.

 With a deep groan, the golem’s head lifts.
 Cracks in its chest flare bright, runes sputtering into life.
-Dust cascades down its shoulders as it rises, towering over you.
+Dust cascades down its shoulders as it rises, towering over us.

 “All right,” Pip says quickly, “I vote we run!”

 The ground shakes as the golem slams one arm into the floor, sending a pulse rippling outward.
-The shockwave knocks you back, scattering the group.
+The shockwave knocks us back, scattering the group.
 Wint grunts and braces against a fallen column.
 Roe rolls aside, drawing her daggers.
 Allura stumbles, clutching her lute.
-You pull yourself up and shout, “Move!
+I pull myself up and shout, “Move!
 Don’t let it trap you!”

 The golem’s hand slams down again, grasping chunks of broken crystal shards that rise and float around it.
 They hover for a breath before it hurls them, smashing against the walls and floor in bursts of debris.